CheVeraId/domainauth-spec/draft-narea-domainauth.md

 ### Organisation Signatures

-Organisation signatures are produced using either the organisation's private key or a delegated signing key.
-All organisation signatures include mandatory member attribution to indicate content authorship.
-These signatures are suitable for scenarios where individual member certificate management is impractical or when the organisation takes direct responsibility for content.
+Organisation signatures are produced using the organisation's private key or a delegated signing key.
+These signatures involve attributing the signature to a member and are suitable when member certificate management is impractical.

 The SignerInfo structure MUST include the DomainAuth member attribution in its signed attributes, using the OID `1.3.6.1.4.1.58708.1.2` and the value defined in the ASN.1 structure below: